developers

 As recognized by Amazon Web Services, the in-memory architecture of Redis provides developers with high availability and persistence that makes it a popular choice to store and manage session data for internet-scale applications.
 Its lightning-fast performance provides us with the super low latency, optimal scale, and resiliency that we need to manage session data such as user profiles, user settings, session state, and credential management.

-Roshan Kumar, from Redis Labs, explains on his "Cache vs. Session Store" article that a session-oriented web application starts a session when the user logs in.
+Roshan Kumar, from Redis, explains on his "Cache vs. Session Store" article that a session-oriented web application starts a session when the user logs in.
 The session is active until the user logs out or the session times out.
 During the session lifecycle, the web application stores all session-related data in the main memory (RAM) or in a session store that doesn't lose the data when the application goes down.
 This session store can be implemented using Redis that, despite being an in-memory store, is able to persist data by writing transaction logs sequentially in the disk.

 A session-oriented application diagram

-Source: Redis Labs: Cache vs. Session Store
+Source: Redis: Cache vs. Session Store

 Roshan further explains that session stores rely on reading and writing data to the in-memory database.
 The session store data isn’t temporary and it becomes the only source of truth when the session is live.
 For that reason, the session store needs to meet the "data durability requirements of a true database."

-"According to @RedisLabs, a session store requires high availability and durability to support transactional data and uninterrupted user engagement.
-You can achieve that easily using #Redis."
+According to @Redisinc, a session store requires high availability and durability to support transactional data and uninterrupted user engagement.
+You can achieve that easily using #Redis.

 Tweet This